-OLUWASEUN AJAYI is an attorney in the U.S. Department of Education's Office of General Counsel.
-In this capacity, he provides legal advice relating to higher education and administrative law, and he represents the Department and the Office of Federal Student Aid in litigation, administrative proceedings, and bankruptcy.
-Before reentering public service, he was in private practice and practiced complex litigation involving patent, securities, financial institutions, international, and business disputes, and he represented Sovereign State-owned financial institutions in U.S. litigation.
+Oluwaseun Ajayi serves as a senior attorney in the Office of General Counsel at the U.S. Government Accountability Office (GAO).
+In this capacity, he provides legal advice to the GAO's Physical Infrastructure Group on audits and reports covering aviation, space, telecommunications, and other physical infrastructure topics.
+Previously, he served as a staff attorney in the U.S. Department of Education's Office of General Counsel, where he provided legal advice relating to higher education and administrative law, and represented the Department and the Office of Federal Student Aid in litigation, administrative proceedings, and bankruptcy.
+Before reentering public service, he was in private practice and practiced complex litigation spanning patent, financial institutions, international, and business disputes, and he represented Sovereign State-owned financial institutions in U.S. litigation.

 Oluwaseun was born in Ibadan, Nigeria, and came to this country as a teenager with dreams of becoming a lawyer.
 This dream was fulfilled when he graduated with a J.D. from Yale Law School in 2004.
 In 2001, he received his B.A. cum laude in political science from the State University of New York at Stony Brook.